lukescott/DraggableCollectionView/README.md

 This extension can work with most custom layouts - just implement the `UICollectionViewLayout_Warpable` protocol.
 An easy way to do this is subclass your layout and feed the output from `layoutAttributesForElementsInRect` through `LSCollectionViewLayoutHelper`.
 For an example how to do this see `DraggableCollectionViewFlowLayout` - you can pretty much copy and paste from there. `DraggableCollectionViewFlowLayout` is included for Apple's default `UICollectionViewFlowLayout` (see FlowLayoutDemo).
 There is also CircleLayoutDemo for Apple's CircleLayout example from WWDC 2012.

-## TODO

-Multiple sections are not (yet) supported.
-I need to tweak the `modifiedLayoutAttributesForElements` method in `LSCollectionViewLayoutHelper` class to make it work.

 ## License

 DraggableCollectionView is available under the [MIT license](LICENSE).